swanhtet1992/ReSegment/README.md

 # ReSegment

-Trying out burmese syllable segmentation only with regex.
+This is Burmese syllable level segmentation by using the power of regex.
-Base regex is heavely inspired from [sylbreak](https://github.com/ye-kyaw-thu/sylbreak) by [Ko Ye Kyaw Thu](https://github.com/ye-kyaw-thu/).
+The original regex is based on [sylbreak](https://github.com/ye-kyaw-thu/sylbreak) by [Ko Ye Kyaw Thu](https://github.com/ye-kyaw-thu/).

 After testing with various news articles, these are the additional improvements: